voldedore/dotfiles/readme.md

     Core 5:        +41.0°C  (high = +82.0°C, crit = +100.0°C)
     ```

-- Display in the right monitor
+- Display on the right monitor

     In this config, there are 2 instances of polybar (one in the top and another in the bottom).
-The launch script (`launch.sh`) will check for each monitor and display the top one in ONLY one monitor.
+The launch script (`launch.sh`) will check for each monitor and display the top one on ONLY one monitor.

     Adapt it by the output of `xrandr` (and of course, this required `xrandr` package).